iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 ### **Feature Selection**
 - Feature selection selects the most relevant features and creates a new subset of data for building a better model with better accuracy.
-- Features are selected by calculating the correlation (regression) of each feature with the target variable or information gain (classification)
+- Features are selected by calculating the correlation (regression) or information gain (classification)
 - Wrapper methods use algorithms to search for the most predictive subset of features (Random Forest)
 - Embedded methods perform feature selection as a part of the model training process.
 - Regularization (LASSO and Ridge) also helps in finding the relevant features for the model training.